-Stream Indicators New Zealand Distribution and Trends Hutt Valley DHB Distribution and Trends Gastro-Oesophageal Reflux During 1996-2007, gastro-oesophageal reflux admissions in infants initially increased, reached a peak in 2000-01 and thereafter declined.
-During 2003-2007, admissions peaked at 4-7 weeks of age, with numbers then tapering off until 28-31 weeks, after which time they became static.
+Stream Indicators New Zealand Distribution and Trends Southland Distribution and Trends Gastro-Oesophageal Reflux During 1996-07, gastro-oesophageal reflux admissions in infants initially increased, reached a peak in 2000-01 and thereafter declined.
+During 2003-07, admissions peaked at 4-7 weeks of age, with numbers then tapering off until 28-31 weeks, after which time they became static.
 Admissions were significantly higher for European infants, males and those in the most affluent areas (compared to those in the most deprived areas).
 There were no seasonal variations in gastro-oesophageal reflux admissions.
-In Hutt Valley DHB, gastro-oesophageal reflux admissions increased during the late 1990s, reached a peak in 2002-03 and then declined, with rates for the majority of this period being higher than the New Zealand average.
-Issues More Common in Children Most Frequent Causes of Hospital Admission and Mortality Mortality : During 2001-2005, SUDI was the leading cause of post-neonatal mortality, while congenital anomalies and injury / poisoning were the leading cause of mortality for children aged 1-14 years.
-Admissions : During 2003-2007, injury / poisoning, acute URTIs and non-specific viral infections were the leading reasons for acute admissions, while neoplasms / chemotherapy / radiotherapy and dental conditions were the leading reasons for arranged admissions.
-Dental procedures and grommets were the leading reasons for waiting list admissions.
-Total and Avoidable Morbidity and Mortality Ambulatory Sensitive Hospital Admissions In New Zealand during 2003-2007, gastroenteritis, asthma and acute upper respiratory tract infections (URTIs) made the greatest contribution to ASH rates in children 0-4 years.
+In Southland, while admissions for gastro- oesophageal reflux declined during 1996-2007, rates were consistently higher than the New Zealand average.
+Issues More Common in Children Total and Avoidable Morbidity and Mortality Mortality : During 2001-2005, SUDI was the leading cause of post-neonatal mortality, while injury / poisoning was the leading cause of mortality for children 1-14 years.
+Congenital anomalies however, also made a contribution in both age groups. of Hospital Admission and Mortality Admissions : During 2003-2007, injury / poisoning, acute upper respiratory infections and gastroenteritis were the leading reasons for acute admissions, while dental conditions and neoplasms / chemotherapy / radiotherapy were the leading reasons for arranged admissions.
+Grommets and dental procedures were the leading reasons for waiting list admissions.
+Ambulatory Sensitive Hospital Admissions In New Zealand during 2003-2007, gastroenteritis, asthma and acute upper respiratory infections (URTIs) made the greatest contribution to ASH rates in children 0-4 years.
 During 1990-2007, changing from the old to the new ASH coding algorithm resulted in a large reduction in ASH rates.
 Despite this, ASH trends were very similar, with large increases in rates during the 1990s, which began to plateau in the 2000s.
 The impact filtering out ED cases had on these trends was marked however, with much of the growth in ASH rates in the 1990s being due to ED cases.
 During 2003-2007, ASH rates were significantly higher for Pacific and Māori children, males and those in urban or more deprived areas.
-In Hutt Valley DHB during 1990-2007, ASH rates increased irrespective of the ASH algorithm used.
-While the filtering of ED cases resulted in large differences emerging nationally during the 2000s, in Hutt Valley DHB rates were virtually identical irrespective of whether ED cases were included or excluded.
-In addition, ASH rates in Hutt Valley DHB were higher than the New Zealand average throughout the 2000s.
-During 2003-2007 acute URTIs, gastroenteritis, asthma and bacterial / non- viral pneumonia made the greatest contribution to ASH rates.
-During 1996-2007, ASH rates were consistently higher for Pacific > Māori > European and Asian children.
-ASH admissions were also higher in winter and spring.
+In Southland, ASH rates increased during the early 1990s, but have remained relatively static since 1996-97.
+While the filtering of ED cases resulted in large differences emerging nationally during the 2000s, depending on whether ED cases were included or excluded, in Southland, the filtering of ED cases made little difference to ASH rates.
+Using the new ASH algorithm, ASH rates in Southland were similar to the NZ (ED excluded) average during the past 10 years.
+During 1996-2007 (with the exception of 2006-07), ASH rates were higher for Southland European than for Maori children.